Jacob-Hollis/portfolio-website/README.md

 - pip install libsass django-compressor django-sass-processor
 - pip install fontawesomefree

-### Deployment Steps
+## Deployment Steps

+### Option 1 (with certs)
+-
+- refer to https://londonappdeveloper.com/django-docker-deployment-with-https-using-letsencrypt/ for the full set of instructions

+### Option 2 (without certs, only use for testing an instance)
-- you'll need Docker, and we'll be deploying to AWS Beanstalk
+- you'll need Docker, and we'll be deploying to AWS EC2
 - Dockerfile already exists in the project
 - so does requirements.txt, but if it doesn't do a "pip freeze > requirements.txt"
 - run "docker build . -t django_ec2"